jekyll2014/JsonDictionary/JsonDictionary/readme.txt

 17) Due to a schema file could be outdated I consider some errors as usual/non critical and only save them in a log file "hiddenErrors.log" in a program folder.
 Namely: "ArrayItemNotValid", "PropertyRequired", "NoAdditionalPropertiesAllowed".
 Because the are lots of them when using current schema files...

 Tech. notes:
-Only the first file name for every unique field/example is saved to database (otherwise there'll be hundreds of files for some fields).
+- Only the first file name for every unique field/example is saved to database by default (otherwise there'll be hundreds of files for some fields).
+Can be switched by "Collect all fileNames" setting.
-UI critical controls are inactive on long operations.
+- UI critical controls are inactive on long operations.
-It's possible to re-format json-queries to place starting brackets ("[,{") on the next line (I personally prefer this way).
+- It's possible to re-format json-queries to place starting brackets ("[,{") on the next line (I personally prefer this way).
 Works on database creation time.
-Can be enabled by JsonDictionary.exe.config "ReformatJson" setting.
-It's possible to save all file names for the fielsd/examples.
-Works on database creation time.
-Can be enabled by JsonDictionary.exe.config "CollectAllFileNames" setting.
+Can be enabled by "Reformat JSON" setting.
-Some minor(?) validation errors are suppressed. - the possible reason is outdated schema specification used by NJsonSchema library.
+- Some minor (as there are number of them) validation errors are only saved to hiddenerrors.log file.

 ====
 Russian